Skip to the main content

 Duties

-Either independently or as part of a multidisciplinary team, psychiatric nurses provide holistic, client-centered nursing care.
+Either independently or as part of a multidisciplinary team, psychiatric nurses provide holistic, client-centred nursing care.
 They may:

-• Complete health histories, physical examinations, and mental status assessments
+• Complete health histories, physical examinations, and status assessments of mental health

 • Develop, implement, evaluate, and update nursing care plans